 Gorongosa National Park is a preserved wildlife area located in central Mozambique.
 There, the expansion of cropland to support the park’s roughly 200,000 residents has caused complications for the local elephant population.
 Gorongosa’s elephants currently inhabit only 10% of their former range and are concentrated on the borders of human development and agriculture.
 This has put the risk of elephant crop-raiding at an all-time high, creating the threat of food insecurity and increasing the chances of illegal elephant poaching in the area.

-The Elephant Ecology Project is an organization that is working to combat this issue.
-In Gorongosa, they strive to secure corridors of wild habitat, encouraging the natural migration patterns of elephants while still promoting their co-existence with local villagers.
-At Utah’s Hogle Zoo, you contribute directly to the EEP initiative when you stop by the Beastro to sample our delicious Gorongosa coffee.
+The Elephant Ecology Project is an organization that works to combat this issue.
+In Gorongosa, they secure corridors of wild habitat, encouraging the natural migration patterns of elephants while still promoting their co-existence with local villagers.
+At Utah’s Hogle Zoo, guests contribute directly to the EEP initiative when purchasing Gorongosa coffee at the Beastro or Gift Shop.

 Utah’s Hogle Zoo is proud to partner with The Wildlife Conservation Society’s 96 Elephants program.

 In July 2016, the USA implemented a near-total ban on trade in African elephant ivory.
-China shortly followed suit, banning in-country ivory trade in December of 2017.
-However, despite these monumental changes in international policy, ivory is still in high demand.
-To address this issue, we must all support a shift in ivory trade culture, discouraging the use of wildlife parts for fashion, ornaments, or trinkets.
-Utah’s Hogle Zoo works tirelessly to spread this message on and off zoo grounds.
-Each year we help to educate the 1 million guests that come to see our elephants.
+China shortly followed by banning in-country ivory trade in December of 2017.
+Despite these monumental changes in international policy, ivory is still in high demand.
+We must all support a shift in ivory trade culture by discouraging the use of wildlife parts for fashion, ornaments, or trinkets.